tanishqtiwari7/ProjectEXO_Client/README.md

 ## Usage Guide 📝

 1. **Login** - Enter your username and password when prompted
-2. **Navigate** - Use the feature panel to select "Chat"
+2. **Navigate** - Use the feature panel to select features
-3. **Chat** - Select "General" for group chat or a specific user for private messaging
+3. **Chat** - Select "Chat" and choose "General" for group chat or a user for private messaging
+4. **AI Assistant** - Select "AI Chat bot" to interact with the AI assistant that supports Markdown formatting
-4. **Send Messages** - Type your message and press Enter or click Send
+5. **Send Messages** - Type your message and press Enter or click Send

 ## How It Works 🧩